 Tempeh stacked vertically in a stash of onion leaves with an extra ordered side of Stir-fried rice with vegetables fills the big bellies or those with fast metabolism like myself.
 The Chun Miao Sauce Egg Tofu with Chinese Pancake was solid too, but the unbeatable Vegetarian Beijing Duck with crispy rice mixed in hit the jackpot.
 Perhaps better than most of the real duck dishes in the city of its delectable fame!
 Spread it on the warm pancakes, add some hoisin or hot chilli sauce and devour without guilt.
 This mock meat “fanghun” dishes have been popular in China since the Song Dynasty (10–13th c.).
 Overall the dishes are rich in sauces, seasoning and excellently creative with meat substitutions.

 No need to order desserts, as per tradition in China fruits fill in for the sweet cravings.
 At King’s Joy a bowl of fresh strawberries in late spring, ripe pineapple or other pure fruits are complimentary offered at the end of the meal.

-The Afternoon Tea titled “High Tea Musical Listening” is very popular and includes desserts, some Taiwanese, other Western, that we yet have to try.
+The Afternoon Tea in Chinese fashion titled “High Tea Musical Listening” is very popular and includes desserts.
 The inner courtyard under open skies seems ideally set up for this occasion, if the pollution recedes.

-The original King’s Joy brand established by a Canadian Chinese David Yin in Taipei a half century ago was significantly upscaled with his Chinese partners in Beijing, and the local celebrities do not hesitate to flood in.
+The original King’s Joy brand established by a Canadian Chinese David Yin in Taipei over a half century ago was significantly upscaled with his Chinese partners in Beijing.
+Local celebrities do not hesitate to flood in.
 If you want to balance your business or leisure trip to China, venture in!

 2 Wudaoying Hutong, Dongcheng Qu, Beijing Shi, China, 100027